Recovery of Spatial Ecotypes from Spatial Transcriptomics Data

 Note: To recover SEs from single-cell data, you must

-specify either celltypes
+specify either celltypes or se_results in the

 RecoverSE function.
 If neither